Payday Loan Regulations in Ohio

 The payday loan industry will always have to deal with regulations and Government Oversight.
 We know this is the case more than ever here in Ohio.
 Over the past decade we’ve seen new rules come on board.
 It’s of course ideal to offer loans with low rates and fees, but that’s not always possible.
 Most politicians and consumers don’t understand the amount of fraud that companies deal with when it comes to payday loan and car title loan applications.
 Many lenders have software to check for fraud and theft.
 These underwriting tools can detect fraudulent applications.
 But there are always loans that slip through.
 Many of these payday loans and vehicle equity loans will never be paid off because they were fraudulent.
 Another reason for high rates is the fact that many consumers can’t get a payday loan through traditional means.
 Most have of bad credit and other underwriting issues.
-A large amount of payday loans and installment loans end up in default.
+It’s long been known that a large amount of payday loans and installment loans end up in default.
 Often the direct lender needs to write off the loan when it becomes delinquent.

-Way back in 2008, State Regulators implemented a project to curb high finance charges.
+A few years back, State Regulators implemented a project to curb high finance charges.
 They passed the Ohio Short Term Lender Law.
 The goal of this legislation was to cap loan amounts, payment duration’s and interest rates.
 The STLA was successful as it led increased oversight of the payday loan industry.
 We saw many companies who make payday loans register as direct lenders.
 The same is true with car title loan companies as many small pawn shops and businesses had to either register or shut down.
 Most companies that shut down had a physical store front operation.
 While the amount of lenders may have increased we can assume this is from more companies moving online.
-One way payday loan companies got around the STLA was to sign up as a direct mortgage lender.
+One way Ohio payday loan companies got around the STLA was to sign up as a direct mortgage lender.
 By doing this they could bypass the finance rate cap and add extra fees to the short term loan.
 We saw many payday loan companies in Ohio switch the way their company was run as they became known as Credit Service Organization.
 These CSO’s are setup to help applications find a loan that fits their needs.
-With this arraignment payday loan companies in Ohioknow there is no cap or max on the amount of fees they can charge in associations with the loan.
+With this arraignment payday loan companies in Ohio know there is no cap or max on the amount of fees they can charge in associations with the loan.
 What we have here is a situation where most payday loan lenders follow the books and regulations.
 But they’re using a loophole in the system that lets them make a profit on loans by charging fees instead of a higher interest rate.
 Should these companies be charging interest rates over one hundred percent?
 That’s debatable and is a conversation for another day.
 But we do know it’s very difficult for a payday loan company to turn a profit with interest rate caps.
 The fraud and consumer credit issues are still active with new applications.
 This leads to a situation where many needy applications get cut off from cash they may need.

 To fix this payday loan loophole we recently saw a bipartisan group of Ohio legislatures roll out House Bill 123.
 The goal of this bill was to reign in the loophole which was created with the Ohio Short Term Lender Law.
 Representatives in the Statehouse want to ensure credit is still available for those with financial emergencies.
 The Fairness in Lending Act intends to roll out similar fees and caps as what we saw with the legislation.
 For example, loan amounts have a limit of $1,000.
 With the current setup lenders who act as a Credit Service Organization could get around this limit, but that’s no longer the case.
 Interest rates are also capped at 28% and they can’t be higher than 60% of the loan principal amount.
 Also, borrowers can’t take out loans with many lenders and payoff terms have limits of 365 days.